NASA-AMMOS/slim/continuous-testing/use-cases/markmap.md

         * Espresso + XCUI
     * For Reporting
         * For unified analyses (dynamic and static)
-            * Using a Web application
             * SonarQube
             * Coverity
         * For status reporting
-            * Using build platforms
             * Testrail API reporting
             * Jenkins Code Coverage API Plugin
             * Travis CI using Code Climate or Codecov
         * For real-time validation and stability
-            * Using CI/CD Platforms
             * JenkinsCI
             * GitHub Actions
             * Custom Tooling